syncfusion-content/wpf-docs/wpf/Themes/How-To/Apply-Themes-at-Runtime.md

 # Apply themes at run time

-Applied built-in themes can be changed at the runtime by the `VisualStyle` property.
+The built-in themes can be changed at runtime using the `VisualStyle` property.
 The controls can be used to switch various built-in themes at run time.
-Here, a ComboBox Control is used to switch various built-in themes that are referred in the assembly references.
+For example, a `ComboBox` control is used to switch various built-in themes added as reference to the project.

 ![Added references for SkinManager and visual style](Apply-Themes-at-Runtime-images/Apply-Themes-at-Runtime_img1.jpeg)